Birinder1469/BirinderSingh_Blog/_posts/2020-04-30-AnomalyDetection.md

 ![](../imgs/measurements_plot.PNG)

 Even though this is a hypothetical situation, it is a possible in the day to day operations.
-We are considering only two measurements to have ease of plotting but machine learning can handle large number of measurements and data over much longer period.
+We are considering only two measurements for ease of plotting but machine learning  techniques  can handle large number of measurements and over much longer period.

-## Anomalous detection from Visualizations
+## Anomalous behavior identified from Visualizations
 We can use some quick visualizations to identify any Anomalous behavior of the rotor.
 Below are the plots showing the histogram of RPM and Temperature measurements.